Igthife/Igthife.github.io/README.md

 ## Enhancement II Algorithms and Data Structure

 ### Summary
-For this enhancement, I completed most of my algorithm focused courses at UNH before transferring to SNHU and did not have access to my code from those courses.
+For this enhancement finding a good project was a little bit difficult.
+I completed most of my algorithm-focused courses at UNH before transferring to SNHU and did not have access to my code from those courses.
 This was also a good time to implement some better security on my Android application that I worked on in the previous enhancement.
 To this end, I wrote a SHA-256 algorithm in Java and implemented it within my application.
 Along with this, I added checks for formatting of user's usernames and passwords.
+While
-While I realize usings an implementation  using standard libraries this enhancement was designed to show knowledge with algorithms.
-To this end in a production application, I would not only utilize standard cryptographically secure libraries as well as proper hashing implementation.
+I realize using an implementation using standard libraries would be not only more effective and simpler, this enhancement was designed to show knowledge with algorithms.
+To this end in a production application, I would not only utilize standard cryptographically secure libraries as well as proper salting implementation.

 ### SHA-256 Pseudocode